 Child Care Management Associate's Degree

 You can earn a child care management associate's degree to attain a leadership role at a day care.
-Keep reading to learn more about this degree program, including classes, and the career it can prepare you for.
+These programs cover development and learning in children along with business concepts relevant to running a child care facility.
+An associate's degree in the field can prepare you for a management position or to continue your education with a bachelor's degree.
 Schools offering Child Care Services degrees can also be found in these popular choices.

 What Is a Child Care Management Associate's Degree?